hazendaz/tomcat9/README.md

 - All tomcat webapps items removed
 - Setup for https (currently disabled)
 - Setup for psi probe
-- And if you want, drop back in tomcat wars and those are preconfigured as well but intentially left out
+- And if you want, drop back in tomcat wars and those are pre-configured as well but intentionally left out